Wheaton Criminal Law Information Center

 Enlist an Experienced and Highly Rated Criminal Lawyer for Wheaton Criminal Cases

 Wheaton criminal defense attorney, James Dimeas, is a nationally-recognized, award-winning criminal defense lawyer.
 Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018" by the American Society of Legal Advocates.
 James Dimeas has been named a "Top 100 Criminal Defense Trial Lawyer" by the National Trial Lawyers.
 James Dimeas has been named a "10 Best Attorney for Client Satisfaction" by the National Institute of Criminal Law Attorneys.
 James Dimeas has been named a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney".
+The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 James Dimeas is an AVVO rated attorney.
 AVVO has rated James Dimeas as "Superb", the highest classification possible by any criminal defense attorney in the United States.
 James Dimeas is also a published author, having co-written a book for lawyers that instructs them on how to effectively and successfully represent people charged with the crime of Identity Theft.

 Wheaton criminal defense attorney, James Dimeas, has an office conveniently located within a short driving distance of Wheaton and the DuPage County Courthouse.
 James Dimeas resides nearby and is active in the community.
 He is well-known and respected in the area and is regularly at the DuPage County Courthouse.